 Attractive cooperation tools

 The CNRS has set up structured cooperation mechanisms to strengthen its presence worldwide.
-These include in particular 37 international joint units that offer a long-term perspective to the organisation’s activity.
+These include in particular 80 international research laboratories that offer a long-term perspective to the organisation’s activity.
 The reputation of its researchers has enabled the CNRS to step up exchanges with foreign partners in the form of publications in scientific journals, missions abroad, and international conferences.

 Partnerships suited to researchers’ needs

 The CNRS relies on flexibility to adapt to the evolution of global science and the needs of researchers and engineers.
 Bilateral agreements, concluded with partner countries and their main research and financing institutions, offer many possibilities for collaboration.
 Various mechanisms enable researchers to engage in long-term scientific cooperation, or to create international research networks for projects bringing together teams from different countries.
 Higher-education and research institution partners can benefit from these mechanisms.

 Optimal research conditions

 “Thanks to a partnership with the MIT (Massachusetts Institute of Technology), located in Cambridge in the United States, we are co-directing ambitious research programmes focusing on materials such as cement and shale.
 Significant industry financing, cutting-edge innovation projects, top-level American and French PhD students and postdoctoral fellows make ideal conditions for conducting research at the highest level.”

 Roland Pellenq, Director of the <MSE>2 international joint unit (matériaux multi-échelles pour l’énergie et l’environnement) CNRS/MIT/Aix-Marseille Université.